Resolve by Timer

 {% step %}

-You can choose when the timer should start — for example, immediately on trigger or when the incident status changes (e.g., to **Acknowledged**).
+Choose when the timer should start: immediately on trigger, or when the incident status changes to **Acknowledged**.

 {% endstep %}